How difficult is the Mera Peak and Amphu Lapcha Pass High Altitude Trekking?

 - Conservation and Biodiversity

 What kind of Communication is available during the Trek?

 Although this trek is an extremely demanding trip that leads you to the remote and isolated region of eastern Nepal, Cell Phone works most of the days so our guides bring N-Cell Sim Card Cell Phone for logistical, safety and personal use.
-Personal calls are charged at USD 2 per minute and USD 1 to send and receive SMS text.
+Personal calls are charged at USD 2 per minute and USD 1 to send and receive SMS texts.

 Do I require travel insurance for this Trek?

 A relaxed trip is not possible without good travel insurance.
 In the event of any sickness or injury, the cost of emergency treatment and evacuation is shocking.
 Therefore, travel insurance is strongly recommended for everyone who signs up for the trek with us so we strongly recommend you take travel insurance before joining the trip which should cover medical expenses, emergency repatriation and helicopter evacuation at high altitude places and loss of your luggage.
 Please kindly provide us a copy of your insurance policy (e.g. your insurance certificate) or carry it with you while you come on the trip.

 What type of Equipment do I need to pack for this Trek?

 Trek to Mera Peak and Amphu Lapcha Pass climbing tour is an extremely amazing and adventure trip.
-We trek up to 5700m walking through villages, green hills, high passes, and white snow paths and reaching Mera Peak summit at 6460m so that you need to have the right equipment with you.
+We trek up to 5700m walking through villages, green hills, high passes, and white snow paths and reaching Mera Peak summit at 6460m so you need to have the right equipment with you.
 The weight limit for your luggage is 20 kg max.
 Remember that your main luggage will be carried by our porter but you are required to carry a day-pack (with your valuables or anything important) on your own.
 We also suggest that you pack only what is necessary.